Louis Lliboutry: Early years

-Louis Antonin François Lliboutry was born in Madrid on 19 February 1922, the son of French parents originating from the Perpignan region.
+Louis Antonin François Lliboutry was born on 19 February 1922 in Madrid, to French parents originating from the Perpignan region.
 Repatriated in 1936 during the Spanish Civil War, he soon revealed his interest for research and exploration, instilled by Jules Verne's novels, while Jean-Henri Fabre's Souvenirs entomologiques led him to observe and collect insects.
 He also remembers his early passion for Meccano, which perhaps explains why he later became a researcher in mechanics.